10 easy ways to help bees in your garden

 It’s a sad commentary on the declining state of nature that our gardens are proving to be better habitat for bees than our countryside.

 It should be the other way round but our green and pleasant land has now lost much of its natural variety.
-It has become a large industrial unit, with huge fields of single crops replacing the hedgerows and the variety of plants bees need to thrive, leaving Britain’s bees in trouble.
+Some areas have become more like industrial units, with huge fields of single crops replacing the hedgerows and the variety of plants bees need to thrive, leaving Britain’s bees in trouble.

 With the simple tips below, you can make your garden a bee paradise, and help other wildlife to survive in your garden and beyond.
-Find out more in Ethical Consumer's free Green gardening guide.
+Find out more in Ethical Consumer's free Green gardening guide [PDF].

 1. Set up a bee garden right away